 The Royal Academy of Dance is one of the world’s most influential institutions for dance education and dance teacher training.
 Founded by an international group of dancers and dance teachers in 1920 to set standards for dance teaching in the United Kingdom, the organisation now operates in 85 countries.
-Its classical ballet syllabus is taught globally, with over 240,000 candidates taking Royal Academy of Dance ballet examinations each year.
-Beyond this, an ever-increasing programme of outreach work takes dance into diverse communities, while the Faculty of Education’s research develops knowledge which informs and inspires dance enthusiasts all over the world.
+Its classical ballet syllabus is taught globally, with more than 240,000 candidates taking Royal Academy of Dance ballet examinations each year.
+Beyond this, an ever-increasing programme of outreach work takes dance into diverse communities, while the Faculty of Education’s research develops knowledge that informs and inspires dance enthusiasts all over the world.

 I graduated from the BA (Hons) Dance Education programme.
-This varied programme not only equips graduates with the anatomical, musical and pedagogical knowledge and understanding to teach dance but also engages with philosophical, professional and practical issues in the fields of dance and dance education.
+This varied programme not only equips graduates with the anatomical, musical and pedagogical knowledge and understanding to teach dance, but also engages with philosophical, professional and practical issues in the fields of dance and dance education.

 After acquiring a broad perspective on dance education across all contexts, I explored dance in the community, dance for older learners and dance in higher education.
 This afforded me insight into the wider benefits of dance participation and has enhanced my teaching practice by empowering me as a reflective and empathetic professional.
 Furthermore, examining these topics has enriched my awareness of the irreplaceable role of the arts, and specifically dance, in lifelong education.